Showing posts with label winter. Show all posts

 a thick shelf o'er all enmeshed.

-Well, I should just relent
+Well, I should just relentand make peace with my home

 Tis Canada I live in